 Before we head to the voting booth, however, we have to register to vote.
 Information is key and available through the 2013 Michigan Election Guide.

 Folks in Macomb, Oakland, Washtenaw and Wayne counties will be casting their vote among candidates for several township and city offices.
 Depending on the the location, voters will vote for mayor, city council member, and/or commissioner on the November 5th ballot.
 In general, local proposals ask voters to approve amendments to city charters and/or millages/bonds for things like street and school improvements.

-Election departments of each county in and around the Metro-Detroit area sets out information specific to the candidates and proposals at the county, city and township level: Information About the Michigan 2012 Ballot Proposals:
+The Election Department of each county in and around the Metro-Detroit area sets out information specific to the candidates and proposals at the county, city and township level:

-Oakland County: In addition to a host of millage and bond proposals, voters in Milford and Troy will vote on proposals that affect their community specifically:
+Oakland County: In addition to a host of millage and bond proposals, voters in the:

 - City of Ferndale will vote on an amendment that will prevent several sections of the city's marijuana ordinance from applying to "the use, possession or transfer of less than 1 ounce of marijuana, on private property, by a person who has attained the age of 21 years.”